jkomoros/card-web/README.md

 After the full deploy is done, the webapp will be visible to anyone at https://your-project-id.web.app/ !
 The only people who will be able to edit cards, tags, and sections will be you (or anyone else you listed as an admin in the console).

+Please email me at alex@komoroske.com if you actually start using the web app, so I know that I should start investing in tagging specific stable releases, make sure maintenance taksks are clear, etc.

 ## Config file keys

 **Re-run `gulp inject-config` every time you change the config file!**